mguleryuz/foundry/memory-bank/progress.md

 ## Current Status

-The project is in early development phase with the core token issuance contract mostly implemented.
-The pre-sale orchestrator contract exists but needs full implementation.
-The development environment is configured correctly with Foundry tooling and multi-network support.
+The project is in active development with the core token issuance contract mostly implemented.
+The presale orchestrator interface is now complete with a well-defined token flow that includes whitelist management, dynamic pricing, and distribution mechanics.
+Implementation of the presale orchestrator is the next major step.

 ## Known Issues

 - No automated tests implemented yet
-- PreSaleOrchestrator_v1 contract is empty and needs implementation
+- PreSaleOrchestrator_v1 contract implementation needed based on the interface
+- Edge cases in dynamic calculations need careful handling
 - No deployment scripts have been created yet for test networks